RAFTING and HIKING the GRAND CANYON

 To go to the Patio, cross the creek to the downstream side of Deer Creek Falls and immediately access a steep trail that switchbacks up to a river overlook at the top of the falls.
 Upstream from the falls, Deer Creek runs perfectly down the middle of a rock amphitheatre.
 The trail winds along a ledge high above the spectacular twisting Deer Creek narrows – an incised gorge in the Tapeats Sandstone.
 A fall would be lethal.
 The narrows relent as you arrive at the Patio, wide soothing sidewalks of Tapeats Sandstone – one of the Grand Canyon’s most beautiful places and a “classic’ GC hike.
 You are sure to share the space with a variety of backpackers and trail runners.

-Upstream are a backpacker’s campsite and many cottonwoods for shade.
-After .3 miles, take a spur trail to a waterfall and the “Throne Room”, an arc of man-made rock thrones adjacent to the spring.
-To continue, the trail fords the creek .5 mile from the Patio, climbs uphill to the east heading for Surprise Valley, Thunder River and Tapeats Creek.
+Upstream is a backpacker’s campsite with many cottonwoods for shade.
+After .3 miles, take a spur trail to a waterfall and the “Throne Room”, an arc of artificial rock thrones adjacent to the spring.
+To continue, the trail fords the creek 0.5 mile from the Patio, climbs uphill to the east, heading for Surprise Valley, Thunder River, and Tapeats Creek.

 Camp: Upper Ledges – mile 151.9, river right.
 It was lovely camping on the flat Muav ledges that line the river.
-At night, the crew lit a watermelon fire and floated it down the river to the group camped at the Ledges campsite downstream.
+At night, the crew lit a fire with a watermelon and floated it down the river to the group camped at the Ledges campsite downstream.

 Day 13.
 October 18